wesleycamargo/azure-docs.pt-br/articles/active-directory/manage-apps/use-scim-to-provision-users-and-groups.md

    * parameters.AlternateFilter.ElementAt(0).ComparisonValue: "jyoung"
    * correlationIdentifier: System.Net.Http.HttpRequestMessage.GetOwinEnvironment["owin.RequestId"]

-2. If the response to a query to the web service for a user with an externalId attribute value that matches the mailNickname attribute value of a user does not return any users, then Azure Active Directory requests that the service provision a user corresponding to the one in Azure Active Directory.
+2. If the response to a query to the web service for a user with an externalId attribute value that matches the mailNickname attribute value of a user doesn't return any users, then Azure Active Directory requests that the service provision a user corresponding to the one in Azure Active Directory.
 Here is an example of such a request:

    ````
     Pós-autorização de HTTP/1.1 https://.../scim/Users: Portador...
 Tipo de conteúdo: aplicativo/scim + json {"esquemas": ["urn:IETF:params:scim:schemas:core:2.0:User", "urn: ietf:params:scim:schemas:extension:enterprise:2.0User"], "externalId": "jyoung", "userName": "jyoung", "active": true, "endereços": null,    "displayName": "Joy Young", "emails": [{"type": "trabalho", "value": "jyoung@Contoso.com", "primary": true}], "meta": {"resourceType": "Usuário"}, "name": {"Nomedefamília": "Jovens", "givenName": "Joy"}, "phoneNumbers": null, "preferredLa nguage": null,"title": null,"Departamento": null,"manager": null}